 - 1/2 teaspoon of allspice

-- Pour your warm water into a large mixing bowl then dissolve your yeast in it.
+- To make some pumpkin spice bagels, you must first pour warm water into a large mixing bowl then dissolve your yeast in it.

 - Next, add your cinnamon, salt, nutmeg, pumpkin, brown sugar, and cloves.
 Mix until they are well incorporated.